process-analytics/bpmn-visualization-js/README.md

 # bpmn-js
-Process Analytics: An embeddable solution that delivers interactive data visualization of process execution for monitoring and reporting.
+A project to visualize process execution data.
+Diagrams are displayed from bpmn files.
+With additional display options for execution data (hightlight some transitions, counters, and more).
+With interactive capacities (mouse hover, click).